firebase/extensions/firestore-translate-text/README.md

 * Translations output field name: What is the name of the field where you want to store your translations?

+* Translate existing documents: Should existing, untranslated documents in the Firestore collection be translated as well?

 **Cloud Functions:**

 * **fstranslate:** Listens for writes of new strings to your specified Cloud Firestore collection, translates the strings, then writes the translated strings back to the same document.

+* **fstranslatebackfill:** Search your specified Cloud Firestore collection for existing, untranslated documents, translates the strings, then writes the translated strings back to the same document.